Union of Iranian Communists (Sarbedaran): Armed uprising

 1982 was an important year in the history of the UIC(S) and the history of Maoism in Iran in general.
 In this year the UIC(S) mobilized forces in forests around Amol and launched an armed campaign against the Islamic Republic.
 It eventually organized an uprising on 25 January 1982.
 The uprising was eventually a failure and many UIC(S) and Maoist leaders were killed.

 Aftermath

 After the failure of the “Amol Uprising” the group went through a difficult period with most of its leadership and cadres arrested or killed.
 It also experienced various theoretical and political crises.

 In 1985 they again tried to organize militant struggle against the Islamic Republic but, again, this ended in failure.
-After this year they mainly operated in Kurdistan and against currents such as the Communist Party of Iran which they called "Reformist" and "Dissolvist".
+After this year they mainly operated in Kurdistan and against currents such as the Communist Party of Iran which they called "reformist" and "liquidationist".

 In the late '80s they dropped some of their old slogans and strategies such as "Peoples’ war in rural areas and uprising in cities", "Revolution Path" etc. Instead they launched a new strategy and their slogan became "Protracted People's War: siege the cities via Villages".
 They also formulated their current "Marxist-Leninist-Maoist" stance.